jmattheis/website/website/content/_index.md

 Hey there!
 I'm Jannis Mattheis, a developer from Germany.

 This may seem like a normal website, but it is much more.
-This server abuses various protocols to transfer contents from my website.
+This server abuses various protocols to transfer content of my website.

 Currently supported are:
   http/https, websocket, telnet/tcp, whois, dns(tcp), ftp and ssh